cehbrecht/climate-operators-prototype/README.md

 * using xarray
 * uses a registry to maintain data fixes and operator solutions

+Goal: A common solution for Copernicus, CEDA, Ouranos, ESMValTool, ESGF, ...

 ### Registry

 Registry could be a database tracking issues and solutions: